The Newsreader: Filming

 The first series was filmed over 54 shoot days during late 2020 and early 2021, under COVID-19 restrictions.
 As a result, plans for expansive location filming could not take place to the extent desired.
 Notable aspects from the filming of the first series included the shooting of scenes in the aftermath of the Russell Street bombing being at the site of the attack itself, and Lucas himself cameoing in one episode in an experience which he stated allowed him to get to know the cast better.
 Filming of the News at Six studio was done at the NEP Studios in Southbank, South Melbourne, with the newsroom offices set in a disused chemical warehouse/factory in Brooklyn, west of Melbourne.
+Delbridge House was used as the setting for Norville's home.

 In September 2021, before the first series was broadcast, when speaking about the prospect of a second series, Lucas claimed that he wanted to have sourced the required archive footage before starting writing, and how the ABC's archives team had been proactive in doing this so he was already "sitting on a goldmine", and "brainstorming ideas [to be] ready when the time comes".
 Lucas later revealed that development of the second series was commissioned by the ABC prior to the broadcast of the first, which gave him "time to imagine what I wanted and what the team wanted without knowing how people were going to respond", which he found "liberating" in that "you know who you're writing for", and he had the "ensemble's voices in [his] head".
 Reid spoke of how Lucas and Freeman devised a booklet that was given to cast members at the start of production of the second series, which outlined and detailed the events from 1987 and 1988 that would be featured in the series, to provide background to members of the cast who were not familiar with the news stories the series would cover.